Blessings for the Hebrew Month of Adar

 10. The feast of Purim.
 This feast originates with Esther.
 The devil inspired Haman to get an edict decreeing all the Jews in the Persian empire were to be slaughtered on Adar 13.
 God had placed Esther as wife of the emperor “for such a time as this” (4:14–16) .
-The edict could not be reversed, but because of her an addendum was added permitting the Jews to defend themselves.
-Adar 13, which would have been a day of annihilation, turned into a day of great victory over their enemies.
-The next day, Adar 14, became the Feast of Purim.
+The edict couldn’t be reversed, but because of her the Jews were permitted to defend themselves.
+Adar 13 (March 6), which would have been a day of annihilation, turned into a day of great victory over their enemies.
+The next day, Adar 14 (March 7), became the Feast of Purim.
 Daily celebrate that every plan of the enemy against you has already been overturned by Jesus.
 By celebrating, you enter into that victory.

 11. A month to develop your war strategy against the anti-Christ spirit.
 Don’t let the giants produce fear in you; guard against idolatry.
 Amalek will try to come.
 Don’t end the year in fear.
 See Exodus 17:8–16.
 Note that Amalek attacked from the rear.
 Be sure you are not “holding back.”
 Also, when Moses’s hands were held up, Israel prevailed.
 For us, this means we can keep our “hands raised” by staying in faith and joy (remember Purim is about joy).
 This will keep us in the victory of the Lord.

 Declare: Whenever I sense fear or worry come, I will raise my hands in faith and declare all things are in His hands.